-While they were listening to this, he went on to tell them a parable, because he was near Jerusalem and the people thought that the kingdom of God was going to appear at once.
+While they were listening to this, he went on to tell them a parable, because he was near lerusalem and the people thought that the kingdom of God was going to appear at once

+Jerusalem and the people thought that the kingdom of God was going to appear at once.
 Luke tells us that Jesus told this parable to address people's expectations about the kingdom of God.
 And so the story is about a king.
 Who does the king in the story represent?
 Our first introduction to a king in Luke's gospel comes in the angel Gabriel's words to Mary: You will conceive and give birth to a son, and you are to call him Jesus. ...
-The Lord God will give him the throne of his father David, and he will reign over Jacob's descendants forever; his kingdom will never end.1
+The Lord God will give him the throne of his father David, and he will reign over Jacob's descendants forever; his kingdom will never end.
+Immediately following this parable Jesus enters Jerusalem, fulfilling Zechariah's prophecy of God's king coming, riding on a donkey.